 Determine your weight - for instance, 75 kg.
 This number should include everything that will be flying, so your clothing as well.
 Every gram counts!

-Choose the diameter of the balloons.
+Choose the size of the balloons.
 Let's assume we are using regular balloons from an amusement park, with a diameter of 30 centimeters (11 inches).
 In the advanced mode, you can enter a custom size of the balloon.

 Calculate the volume of a balloon.
 We will assume that the balloons are perfectly spherical and use the sphere volume formula: